sunitaprakash/grid-session-env/README.md

       - run: |
           grid session pause ${{ secrets.SESSION_NAME }}
 ```
+This Github repository can be used to start, resume or delete a session.

 ## Required
 In the repository add the secrets GRIDAI_KEY , GRIDAI_USERNAME & SESSION_NAME
 https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md

 say how one can contribute - this is a great way to get the community to write actions for stopping, deleting, runs etc